wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. Isn't the last store address always the newest entry in the store buffer?
+I know it might be added just to keep the explanation easier, but I did not see why it can't be removed.

 This paper proposes a store buffer prefetching scheme for handling store bursts.
 The paper observes that, on data intensive applications, the store buffer can incur a significant portion of pipeline stalls due to stores not being drained in a timely manner.
 Previous proposals suggest that issuing cache coherence requests for prefetching can